robmoore-i/SkinTracker/README.md

 9. Your build will spend some time waiting for review from Apple.
 After that, you can enable the public link and people can start using and testing the app through TestFlight.

+### What's up next

+I wrote this down on the July 11th, 2021.

+- New Feature - Photo taking
+- Defect - Intuitive way to dismiss the text popup when adding entries for recording
+- Defect - If it's past midnight, but the time of day toggle still defaults to PM, then it should also default to the previous date
+- Defect - More feedback when pressing the save/update button
+- Feature Enhancement - Showing users how to set up proper lighting for photo taking
+- Feature Enhancement - Per-region charts for spot counts
+- Performance - Remove the need to load all the data into memory immediately
+- Performance - Remove the need to sort all the data after it gets loaded into memory
+- Onboarding - Tips for those who are new to looking after their skin
+- Onboarding - Graph doesn't make sense until you have a decent amount of data.
+Do something more engaging for new users